Redemptions

 Detailed logs

-If you want more information about the history of the voucher, go to the detailed view of the redemption and the Events section.
+If you want more information about the voucher's history, go to the detailed view of the redemption and the Events section.

-You can also access this view by going to the Audit Log section in the dashboard and by clicking the relevant log id.
+You can also access this view by going to the Audit Log section and clicking the relevant log id.

 Data export

 You can download a CSV file with redemptions data.
-You can apply filters and browse data you are interested in or download the complete redemptions history.
+You can apply filters and browse data you are interested in, or you can download the complete redemptions history.

 In the Redemptions tab, click the export tool button to open the export manager.

-Choose which redemption details you want to include in your CSV file.
-You can choose options from Redemption attributes and Custom attributes (metadata).
+You can choose which redemption details to include in your CSV file from Redemption attributes and Custom attributes (metadata).

 Click the Export button.

-When the CSV file is ready to download, you can see it in your notifications center.
+When the CSV file is ready to download, it will appear in your notifications center.
 Click the notification to download the file.

 Validations